Preparing for a 2022 Home Purchase

-While you may have been ready to buy a home during the 2020 spring market, the uncertainties caused by the pandemic may have put a damper on your plans.
-At this point, you may be uncertain about your post-COVID-19 real estate goals and unsure whether the opportunity to work from home will inspire you to move to another market or another type of home.
+While you may have been ready to buy a home this year, the uncertainties caused by the pandemic may have put a damper on your plans.
+At this point, you may be uncertain about your real estate goals and unsure whether the opportunity to work from home will inspire you to move to another market or another type of home.

 Paying bills on time

 Having rent and utility payments added to your credit report

 Paying down debt and avoiding accruing new debt